 To assist with this important transition, we need your assistance with the following:

-This survey is to collect a list of partners that have hosted students in the past two semesters.
-ICCE will confirm if any of these organizations are already a "university approved agency."
+This survey is to collect a list of internship sites that have hosted your students in the past two semesters to slowly build a list of University approved sites for your program/course.
+ICCE will confirm if any of these sites are already a "university approved agency."
 We will work with you and directly contact organizations to initiate the registration and risk management approval process.

 2. Encourage your students to register and search for internship sites/opportunities with ULink